• Skip to primary navigation

 You can find all of the ingredients for this steamed bao dough recipe at your local grocery store and Asian grocery store.

-For the Chocolate Filling
+Chocolate Filling

-• Heavy Cream: the heavy cream softens the chocolate giving it the chocolate the smooth instant melt in your mouth feel.
+• Heavy Cream: the heavy cream softens the chocolate giving it the chocolate the smooth instant melt-in-your-mouth feel.

 • Semisweet Chocolate Melting Chips: since the filling only calls for 2 ingredients it is CRUCIAL that you use the best quality melting chocolate for the best taste.
 I highly recommend using Callebaut Semi-Sweet Melting Chips.
 They are delicious high quality chocolate chips that melt like butter.
 You can alternatively substitute for milk, white or dark chocolate but the heavy cream ratio will be different.
 More about that below.